pollfish/docs/react-native.md

 ### 7.5.
 Get notified when a user has rejected a Pollfish survey

-You can be notified when a user has rejected a Pollfish survey.
+You can get notified when a user has rejected a Pollfish survey.

 ```js
 RNPollfish.addEventListener(RNPollfish.PollfishUserRejectedSurveyListener, (_) => {